Sleepytale Logo

 She tucked herself into her cozy blanket with petal patterns.

-Then she closed her eyes and listened to crickets tuning their tiny violins.
+Then she closed her eyes and listened to crickets tuning their tiny violins somewhere in the hedge.

 Tico snored from the oak tree.